natalkalink/geo-capitals-quiz/README.md

 ### 👉 [Capital-quiz](https://geo-capitals-quiz.netlify.app/)

+### 🛠️ Technical Highlights

+*Modern Build Tool: Powered by Vite for lightning-fast development and optimized production builds.

+*Clean Architecture: Implemented Path Aliases (e.g., @assets, @styles) for a cleaner and more maintainable codebase.

+*Vanilla JavaScript: Built with pure JS to ensure deep understanding of DOM manipulation and application logic.

+*Scalable Styling: Used SASS (SCSS) with BEM methodology to keep styles organized and modular.

 ### ✨ Overview

 A dynamic web application designed to help users master European capitals and explore the regions of Ukraine in an engaging way.